ibotdotout/ibotdotout.github.io/_posts/2016-11-11-existed-docker-host-to-docker-machine.md

 ## [How to mount local volumes in docker machine](http://stackoverflow.com/questions/30040708/how-to-mount-local-volumes-in-docker-machine)

-* you can't mount local voumes to `remote server` but you can upload your files with `scp` or `rsync`
+* you can't mount local volumes to `remote server` but you can upload your files with `scp` or `rsync`

 * `docker-compose` will mount file with the same path in both `client` and `remote